elastisys/compliantkubernetes/docs/index.md

 # Welcome to Compliant Kubernetes

 Compliant Kubernetes is a [Kubernetes](https://kubernetes.io/) distribution, i.e., an opinionated way of packaging and configuring Kubernetes together with other projects.
-Compliant Kubernetes reduces the compliant burden, as required to comply with:
+Compliant Kubernetes reduces the compliance burden, as required to comply with:

 * [Health Insurance Portability and Accountability Act (HIPAA)](https://elastisys.com/hipaa-compliance-kubernetes-privacy-rule/)
 * [Swedish Healthcare (Patientdatalagen)](https://elastisys.com/how-to-use-kubernetes-in-swedish-healthcare/)